Property to be returned to accused killer's family

 George Rizik, attorney for Steven Deehl, said that his client never took possession of the property or resided there, and does not plan to contest the transfer of the property to Paul Latunski.

-“Mr. Latunski wanted to redeem and we sent Mr. English an email saying ‘absolutely, go ahead and redeem it.’
-They paid the redemption amount,” he said, and added that Alex Deehl was staying in the property without Steven Deehl’s permission.
+“Mr. Latunski wanted to redeem and we sent Mr. English an email saying, ‘Absolutely, go ahead and redeem it.’
+They paid the redemption amount,” Rizik said.
+He said Alex Deehl was staying at the property without Steven Deehl’s permission.

-Paul Latunski also has a pending lawsuit in 35th Circuit Court attempting to reclaim property or damages that Alex Deehl allegedly took from the home after it was sold at auction.
-According to court documents, Alex Deehl is scheduled to be deposed Aug.
-28, but no further dates in the circuit court case have yet been set.

-As the February auction took place, Shiawassee County Sheriff’s Office deputies and Michigan State Police troopers were called to the Latunski home for what they called at the time “a civil dispute.”
+In February, as the bank auction took place, Shiawassee County Sheriff’s Office deputies and Michigan State Police troopers were called to the Latunski home for what they called at the time “a civil dispute.”
 According to Mark Latunski’s ex-wife, she, Latunski’s estranged husband Jamie Arnold and Latunski’s children arrived at the house to collect belongings.
 When they arrived, the murder suspect’s siblings were unwilling to allow them inside to collect items.

 Later, Paul Latunski was charged with two felony counts of assault with a deadly weapon for allegedly breaking into the house March 28 with a shotgun and threatening Alex Deehl.
 However, those charges were dismissed by prosecutors in June.
 It appears the dismissal is directly related to the civil proceedings initiated by Paul Latunski as conservator.